gospel-desk/www.logstown.com/_posts/2020-06-03-deisis-faithful-servants.md

 Faithful Servant, himself explicitly and directly praised by God at his Baptism and again at his Transfiguration.
 Likewise, Virgin Mary is praised by Archangel Gabriel, and John is praised by Christ before the people.
-The specific words of praise to each are included on their icon, inscribed in a manner suitable to each composition:
+The specific words of praise to each are inscribed on their icon, in a manner suitable to each
+composition:

 1. Christ - "This is my beloved Son."
    ([Matthew 17:5](https://www.biblegateway.com/verse/en/Matthew%2017))